If this is the first time that you are enrolling at UTS, please visit our commencing students page.

 For more information on rules surrounding enrolment procedures, please refer to the UTS Student Rules.

 In mid-October of each year current UTS coursework students can re-enrol for the following academic year.

-Important: Students in combined degrees will only be able to re-enrol from the date of their owning faculty.
-To find your owning faculty go to the Handbook entry for your combined degree.
-The owning faculty is shown above the combined degree name.
+All other students in combined degrees (except Law, see re-enrolment dates below) re-enrol from the date of their owning faculty.
+To find your owning faculty, go to the handbook entry for your combined degree.
+The owning faculty is shown in the page banner above the combined degree name.

-You must enrol for Autumn, Spring and Summer (optional) sessions by selecting your subjects in My Student Admin.
-To avoid missing out on your preferred subjects, we recommend you enrol as early as possible, even if you are unsure about work commitments or travelling overseas.
+You must enrol for Autumn, Spring and Summer (optional) sessions as soon as possible to avoid missing out on your preferred subjects.
+Enrol into all your 2019 subjects when enrolments open, even if you are unsure about work commitments or travelling overseas.
 If your circumstances change you can always make changes to your enrolment later.

 If you have a sanction which prevents you from enrolling, you can find more information about your sanction online.